 Celebrating 60 years as a community service event showcasing the arts.
 Enjoy artist demonstrations, exhibits, children’s art workshops, an arts and crafts boutique, entertainment, and food.
 View and shop for ceramics, sculpture, oil and watercolor paintings, jewelry, handmade clothing, mixed media, blown glass, carved wood, pottery, photography, and weaving.

 Marching bands come from as far away as Lancaster and Victorville to participate and compete in this three-day festival.
 Other highlights include games, rides, arts and crafts, and food booths.
+Free Entertainment throughout the Weekend.
 Friday 4:00 p.m. – 10:00 p.m., Saturday 11:00 a.m. – 10:00 p.m., Sunday 12:00 noon – 8:00 p.m., Camelia Parade, Saturday 10:00 a.m.

 Join the Aquarium of the Pacific as it hosts its eighteenth annual African-American Festival, celebrating the rich diversity of African-American and African cultures.
 Adults – $34.95, Seniors – $31.95, Children – $24.95, Children under three and Members are Free